What Fence Installation Really Costs in Saskatoon Right Now (June 2026)

 How long does fence installation take in Saskatoon?

-For a standard residential lot in a neighborhood like Stonebridge, a professional crew can usually finish a fence in 3 to 5 days.
-This includes one day for layout and digging, a day or two for the concrete footings to set, and two days for framing and attaching pickets.
+For an average residential lot, a professional crew can usually finish the job in 3 to 5 days.
+This includes one day for marking and digging, one day for setting posts in concrete, and two days for hanging the rails and pickets once the concrete has cured.

 Do I need a permit for fence installation in Saskatoon?